 April has been one the strangest months of my life.
 As with everybody, I have been confined to my flat.
 I’ve found it to be both exhausting and stressful.
 To top it off, I’ve been made redundant despite working harder … Continue reading April 2020 savings update

 Everyone likes cars, or at least I do.
 They provide freedom, convenience, and for some, status.
-The Fire community advocates driving a car that is both cheap to buy and run and was bought outright in cash.
+The FIRE (Financial Independence, Retire Early) community advocates driving a car that is cheap to run and to buy in cash.
 How realistic is … Continue reading Car Finance: Why it is stopping you from reaching your financial goals.

 So now for the part that feels like finding a document on the printer at work that you weren’t meant to see…my March spending and savings update!
 Spending Here are my numbers: So as you can see I track my expenses and to do that I am using the Emma finance app which links all my accounts and categorises expenses automatically.
 It’s great and I don’t need to spend much time to make this chart (Excel).
 I just copy the figures out the app.
 The problem areas I always find are eating out (which I include going to the pub, … Continue reading March savings update